Skip to content

 Dataface field Maps to Vega-Lite Allowed values Notes

-style.legend.disable encoding.color.legend true or false Typed legend control. true hides the legend.
+style.legend.visible encoding.color.legend true or false Typed legend control. false hides the legend.

 style.background chart SVG background wrapper Color value Applies a chart-level background fill behind the rendered SVG.